byexamples/byexample/docs/basic/setup-and-tear-down.md

 # Setup and Tear Down

-Sometimes you need to handle resources for the tests: you need to make sure that you have them before running any test and you need to release them at the end.
+Sometimes you need to handle resources in the tests: you need to make sure that you have them before running any test and you need to release them at the end.